Legrandin/pycryptodome/Doc/src/signature/signature.rst

 ===============================

-The :mod:`Crypto.Signature` package contains algorithms for performing digital signatures, for the purpose of guaranteeing integrity and non-repudiation.
+The :mod:`Crypto.Signature` package contains algorithms for performing digital signatures, used to guarantee integrity and non-repudiation.

 Digital signatures are based on public key cryptography: the party that signs a message holds the *private key*, the one that verifies the signature holds the